LiskArchive/lips/proposals/lip-define_new_transaction_schema.md

 ## Motivation

 The Lisk protocol handles identifiers for transactions, modules, commands, and many more.
-The type of those identifiers is however not fully consistent, as some are of type `uint32` (like module ID and chain ID) and others of type `bytes` (like transaction ID and block ID).
-Moreover, all identifiers used in the new state model to compute the store keys must be first converted to type `bytes`.
-Unifying all identifier types to be of type `bytes` simplifies their handling and avoids unnecessary type conversion.
+In many of those cases such as modules and commands there is also a name property, which is of type string and is set to some intuitive value (e.g., "token" module, "token transfer" command).
+In the current protocol,  such objects are referenced using their identifiers and their names have an auxiliary role.
+This is not so convenient for users and developers, since they have to memorize the (non-intuitive) identifier values.
+Merging those two properties and identifying modules and commands using their name provides a much better user/developer experience.

 ## Rationale